KarenSpinner/newsletter-digest-standalone/README.md

 - Newsletter name with link
 - Author name
 - Days since publication and publication date
+- Category ('Uncategorized' if none is assigned in the newsletter CSV file)
 - Engagement stats (comments, likes, restacks if available) and score
 - Article summary

 ### 🎲 Wildcard Picks (optional)
 Same content as Featured Articles.
-One or more random articles from the next 10 highest-scored articles - helps surface hidden gems from authors not included in the Featured section!
+One or more random articles from the next 10+ highest-scored articles - helps surface hidden gems from authors not included in the Featured section!

 ### 📂 Categorized Sections
 Remaining articles grouped by category, using categories in the newsletter CSV file, such as: